JADE-V-V/JADE/docs/source/usage/benchdesc/fng-hcpb.rst

 MCNP model
 ^^^^^^^^^^

-A single MCNP geometry is used for calculating the reaction rates and tritium activity.
 The most recently developed SDEF source from ENEA has been used and a weight window is included in the input file.

 All modifications necessary to the distributed input file are captured in a patch file.